jtkovacs/jtkovacs.github.io/refs/notes/text-analytics.md

 - **Speech recognition.** ...
 Given a sound clip of a person speaking, the system produces a text dictation.
 - **Text-to-speech.** Also called _speech synthesis,_ a computer program automatically converts normal language text into human speech.
 - **Text proofing.** A computer program reads a proof copy of a text in order to detect and correct errors.
-- **Optical character recognition.** The automatic translation of images of handwritten, typewritten, or printed text (usually captured by a scanner) into machine-editable textual documents."
+- **Optical character recognition.** The automatic translation of images of handwritten, typewritten, or printed text (usually captured by a scanner) into machine-editable textual documents"

 ... and some applications specifically enabled by sentiment analysis, part of NLP (p.
 233):